mobizt/Firebase-ESP8266/README.md

 This library uses HTTP GET request with stream header to request the stream event and data at defined database path.

-The Firebase's functions that handle the stream are `beginStream` and `readStream`.
+The Firebase's functions that handle the stream are `beginStream`, `setStreamCallback` and/or `readStream`.

 Function `beginStream` used to subscribe the stream changes at defined database path.

+Function `setStreamCallback` used to assign the callback function that accept the **StreamData** class as parameter.

+The **StreamData** contains stream event and data and interface function calls are similar to Firebase Data object.

+To check the stream manually, use function `readStream`.

 Function `readStream` used in loop() task to continuous read the stream changes event and data.